Hannah More: Playwright and Influential Associations

-Garrick wrote a prologue and epilogue to Hannah More's tragedy Percy, which was successful at Covent Garden in December 1777 and revived in 1785 with Sarah Siddons at Theatre Royal, Drury Lane.
-A copy of Percy was found among Mozart's possessions in 1791.
-Another drama, The Fatal Falsehood, produced in 1779 after Garrick's death, was less successful and she stopped writing for the stage.
-However, a tragedy entitled The Inflexible Captive appeared in 1818.
+A simple story of domestic woes [...]
+More became prominent in the Bluestocking group of women engaged in polite conversation and literary and intellectual pursuits.
+She attended the salon of Elizabeth Montagu, where she met Frances Boscawen, Elizabeth Carter, Elizabeth Vesey and Hester Chapone, some of whom would be lifelong friends.
+In 1782, she wrote a witty poetic celebration of her friends and circle: The Bas Bleu, or, Conversation, published in 1784.
+As More writes in her introduction, "The slight performance, occasioned by this little circumstance, was never intended to appear in print."
+The text is written without any speech prefix, and there is no dramatis personae, nevertheless, it was performed and subsequently printed, since "copies having been multiplied, far beyond the intention of the Author, she has been advised to published it, lest it should steal into the world in a state of still greater imperfection..."
+The text is written in rhyming couplets, generally in loose tetrameter, with occasional indentations acting as stanza breaks.

 In 1781, she met Horace Walpole and corresponded with him.
 At Bristol she discovered the poet Ann Yearsley.
 When Yearsley became destitute, More raised a considerable sum of money for her benefit.
 Lactilla, as Yearsley was known, published Poems, on Several Occasions in 1785, earning about £600.
 More and Montagu held the profits in trust to protect them from Yearsley's husband.
 However, Ann Yearsley wished to receive the capital and made insinuations of stealing against More, forcing her to release it.
 These literary and social failures prompted More's withdrawal from London intellectual circles.